 Sabres sign Oskari Laaksonen to 3-year entry-level contract

-BUFFALO, N.Y. — The Buffalo Sabres signed defenceman Oskari Laaksonen to a three-year entry-level contract on Monday.
+BUFFALO, N.Y.
+(AP) -- The Buffalo Sabres signed defenseman Oskari Laaksonen to a three-year entry-level contract on Monday.

 Laaksonen was Buffalo's third-round pick in the 2017 draft and spent the past two-plus seasons playing in Finland's Elite League.